-Signal Peak has sued multiple people who ranch above the mine and is currently in active litigation with other ranch operations.
+Signal Peak has sued multiple people who ranch above the mine to force them to give up their lands and livelihoods.
 The company is simply a bad actor and a bad neighbor.
 The law should not condone corporate actors who ignore the law and crush everyday Americans who cross their paths.

 Signal Peak has also aggressively avoided paying taxes that benefit the State of Montana and local communities.
-The company has obtained millions of dollars in tax breaks from the Montana legislature, despite opposition from Musselshell County Commissioners who explained that county services had already been "cut to the bone."
-Just this year, while earning windfall profits from record coal prices, Signal Peak applied for and received an additional \$2 million abatement from local taxes.
+The company has obtained millions of dollars in tax breaks from the Montana legislature, despite opposition from Musselshell County Commissioners who explained that county services had already been "cut to the bone."22 Just this year, while earning windfall profits from record coal prices, Signal Peak applied for and received an additional \$2 million abatement from local taxes.23

-&lt;sup>22 Mike Dennison, Tax Break for Roundup-area Coal Mine Stuffed into Bill in Final Days, Billings Gazette (Apr.
-28, 2011), available at
+22 Mike Dennison, Tax Break for Roundup-area Coal Mine Stuffed into Bill in Final Days, Billings Gazette (Apr.
+28, 2011), available at https://billingsgazette.com/news/state-and-regional/montana/taxbreak-for-

-Senate Bills 4431 and 4432 confuse the best interests of Signal Peak Energy with the best interests of the public.
+S. 362 confuses the best interests of Signal Peak Energy with the best interests of the public.
 Signal Peak's actions show a company that acts aggressively to further its own interests, at the expense of the people who live and work in the Bull Mountains, the people who live in Musselshell County and Yellowstone County, and the people of Montana and beyond who are impacted by the environmental degradation and harm from its mine.

-Notably, Signal Peak Energy does not need the federal coal that is the subject of S. 4431 and 4432 to operate.
-State regulators have approved an expansion of the mine onto new state and private lands that will permit the company to operate through 2024, and Signal Peak is pursuing another expansion onto other non-federal lands that will further extend operations well into 2025.
+Notably, Signal Peak Energy does not need the federal coal that is the subject of S. 362 to operate.
+In August 2024, state regulators approved an expansion of the mine onto new state and private lands that will permit the company to continue its operations on non-federal lands.

-Senate Bills 4431 and 4432 are a good deal for Signal Peak Energy and its criminal owners.
-But these bills are a raw deal for ranchers, communities, the environment, the climate, the public, and the rule of law.
-While they elevate Signal Peak to act above the law, these bills undermine the national environmental policy of NEPA and they will permit Signal Peak to undermine the Bull Mountains.
-We strongly recommend that you oppose these bills.
+S. 362 is a good deal for Signal Peak Energy and its criminal owners.
+But this bill is a raw deal for ranchers, communities, the environment, the climate, the public, and the rule of law.
+While it elevates Signal Peak to act above the law, this bill undermines our environmental protections and it will permit Signal Peak to undermine the Bull Mountains.
+We strongly recommend that you oppose this bill.

-Our groups thank you for your attention to these important issues and look forward to working with the Committee to improve these bills.
+Our groups thank you for your attention to these important issues and urge you to oppose S. 362.
 We appreciate your consideration of our recommendations.